The Long Arm Of The Texas Board Of Veterinary Medicine

 Companies like JustAnswer located in San Francisco, answer veterinary questions online just as Dr. Hines did.
 But JustAnswer puts their attorneys, a protective corporate buffer and anonymity between their veterinarians providing the answers, the pet owner and the various State Boards.
 Dr. Hines does not, he works alone from his home.
-The Texas Board of Veterinary Medical Examiners is particularly aggressive and often tone deaf to the needs of pets and pet owners.
+The Texas Board of Veterinary Medical Examiners is particularly aggressive and often tone-deaf to the needs of pets and pet owners.
 They saw Dr. Hines as easy prey.
-JustAnswer, being based in California with abundant resources, was out of their grasp and a more difficult target.
+JustAnswer, being based in California with abundant resources, was out of their grasp and a more difficult target likely to fight back.
 Dr. Hines’s gross revenues from his website activities were less than $2,500 per year.
-JustAnswer has a current estimated gross revenue in excess of $48,000,000 a year.
+JustAnswer’s 2022 gross revenue were in excess of $140,700,000.
 They claim to answer a veterinary question every 9 seconds.
-It may have been just too tempting for the Board and the AVMA to vent their frustration at sliding veterinary incomes, stress and morale against an easy target like Dr. Hines whom both assumed (correctly) did not have the financial resources to fight back.
+It may have been just too tempting for the Texas Veterinary Board and the AVMA to vent their frustration at sliding veterinary incomes, stress and morale against a softer target like Dr. Hines whom both assumed (correctly) did not have the financial resources to fight back.
 So, they felt free to bully and harass him.
 Unfortunately for both of them, they did not realize that the IJ was looking over their shoulder at the time.
 That continues to this very day.
 He never knows if a knock on his door is a Veterinary Board process server or someone with a sick puppy or kitten.

 The History And Power of Veterinary Boards

 According to former AVMA president, Douglas Aspros, the American Veterinary Medical Association fully supported the action of the Texas Veterinary Board in muzzling Dr. Hines.
-The AVMA’s house of delegates passed a resolution opposing any form of “remote consulting” (via the internet,phone, letter, etc.) between an American veterinarian and a pet owner anywhere in the World.
-But the AVMA also conveniently agreed that form of telemedicine was OK – provided you first payed a local veterinary middleman for the privilege of receiving a telemedicine consultation.
-That local veterinarian is to act (for a fee) as your chaperone.
-The only delegates to not to go along with this charade were those from Hawaii and Alaska.
+The AVMA’s house of delegates passed a resolution opposing any form of “remote consulting” (via the internet, phone, letter, etc.) between an American veterinarian and a pet owner anywhere in the World.
+But the AVMA also conveniently agreed that form of telemedicine was OK – provided you first paid your local veterinarian for the privilege of receiving a telemedicine consultation.
+That local veterinarian is there is to act (for a fee) as your chaperone.
+The only delegates to not go along with this charade were those from Hawaii and Alaska.
 They were outvoted.
-Several years later, an emissary of the AVMA contacted Dr. Hines to ask what it would take to have him drop the IJ lawsuit – perhaps a prestigious committee assignment?
-A donation to his website was also mentioned.
+Several years later, an emissary of the AVMA contacted Dr. Hines to ask what it would take to have him drop his IJ lawsuit – perhaps a prestigious committee assignment?
+A generous donation to his website was also mentioned.

 Ms. Oria, the former director of the Texas State Board Of Veterinary Medical Examiners and former director of the Texas State Board Of Plumbing Examiners initiated the charges against Dr. Hines.
-At first she alleged that a “complaint had been filed” but when later pressed in court, the Board retracted that.
+At first, she alleged that a “complaint had been filed” but when later pressed in court, the Board retracted that.
 She and most of the Board were encouraged to resign in 2016. (see here) But the ban on Dr. H. remains in effect.
-When Ms. Oria responded to a pet owner who asked why she could not communicate with Dr. H. , her answer was short [he is] “banned from offering an online opinion on anything that has to do with animals”.
-So to this day, according to the TBVME, you can ask your hairdresser all you want to about your dog or cat’s health – but you can’t ask Dr. Hines.
+When Ms. Oria responded to a pet owner who asked why she could not communicate with Dr. H., her answer was short [he is] “banned from offering an online opinion on anything that has to do with animals”.
+So to this very day, according to the TBVME and the AVMA, you can ask your hairdresser or pet groomer all you want to about your dog or cat’s health – but you can’t ask Dr. Hines.

 You are on the Vetspace animal health website